 Lee, whose acting credits also include Disney/Marvel’s Eternals and Korean blockbusters Train to Busan and The Roundup, is also producing under his U.S banner Gorilla 8 Productions; and alongside Chris S. Lee, CEO of B&C Content; Billy Acumen, CEO of BA Entertainment; and Sylvester Stallone and Braden Aftergood under their production banner, Balboa Productions (via Deadline).

-The original film was released by Well Go USA back in 2019.
-We’ll keep you updated on the remake as we learn more.
+We’ll keep you updated as more news arrives.
 Until then, check out the Trailer for the 2019 original below: